History of the New York Mets: 1989–1990: The Championship Team Disassembles

 The 1989 Mets began with a slow start, thanks to an infamous Picture Day brawl between Darryl Strawberry and Keith Hernandez, apparently because Hernandez told reporters that Kevin McReynolds should win the 1988 NL MVP over Strawberry (although Los Angeles' Kirk Gibson would beat both Mets for the award).
 Eventually, the Mets (as well as the Montreal Expos) would battle the Cubs for the division title in 1989, but Chicago would prevail, despite a career year by Howard Johnson and a deadline trade with Minnesota for 1988 AL Cy Young winner Frank Viola.
 Those high points were tempered by injuries to Gooden, Hernandez and Carter as well as an ill-fated trade that sent Dykstra and Roger McDowell to Philadelphia in exchange for Juan Samuel.
 After the season, Samuel, who hit .235 that season, would be traded to the Dodgers for Mike Marshall, who would hit .239 in 53 games for the Mets before being traded to Boston.
 Dykstra, however, would become an All-Star in Philadelphia and help lead his team to a pennant in 1993.

-That offseason, the Mets had a mix of triumph and tragedy.
-They would receive All-Star closer and native New Yorker John Franco in a trade with the Cincinnati Reds, and Strawberry, in legal trouble as well, would check into an alcohol rehabilitation center and miss the start of the season.
-They would also lose key veterans Gary Carter and Keith Hernandez as they left for the Giants and Indians in free agency, respectively.
-The next season, the Mets would surge again to battle the Pittsburgh Pirates, by September 3 had a 77–55 record a half-game lead, but Pittsburgh's "B-B Guns" (which included Barry Bonds, Bobby Bonilla, Jay Bell and now former Met Wally Backman) led the Pirates to their first NLCS since 1979.
+That offseason, the Mets shook up their bullpen in a trade with the Cincinnati Reds by swapping their closer Randy Myers for All-Star closer and native New Yorker John Franco.
+Off the field, Strawberry found himself in legal trouble, and would check into an alcohol rehabilitation center; which forced him to miss the start of the season.
+In addition to starting the season with Strawberry, they would also lose key veterans Gary Carter and Keith Hernandez as they left for the San Francisco Giants and Cleveland Indians in free agency, respectively.

+During the 1990 season, the Mets would part ways with manager Davey Johnson after an underwhelming 20–22 start.
+Johnson was replaced by Bud Harrelson, who would lead them back into the race for the National League East title.
+By September 4 the Mets had a 77–56 record; and were a half-game behind the division leading Pittsburgh Pirates.
+The Mets and Pirates would meet eight times that September with the Mets going 3–5, en route to a second straight second-place finish.
+The Pirates, led by the "B-B Guns" (Barry Bonds and Bobby Bonilla) would win the division and advance to their first NLCS since their World Series victory in 1979.
 In that campaign, general manager Frank Cashen fired Johnson from his managerial job and replaced him with former shortstop Bud Harrelson.
 Although he led them to a good finish in 1990 (Strawberry's last with the Mets, as he went on to sign with the Dodgers in the offseason), the Mets fell to 5th place in 1991.
 Before the 1991 season the Mets signed Vince Coleman to a $2 million contract after failing to sign defending batting champion Willie McGee (who went to San Francisco).
 This was the first of what would lead to many bad free agent signings and trades that would doom the Mets during the mid-1990s.